 What classes do I need to take to get a Certificate in Integrated Data Science?
 The Northwestern Certificate in Integrated Data Science requires five courses.
 Four are specified and one is an elective from an extensive list.

 DATA_SCI-401: Data-Driven Research in Physics, Geophysics, and Astronomy

 This course integrates the domain-focused projects in Physics & Astronomy (P&A) and Earth and Planetary Sciences (EPS) and will be team-taught by one professor from P&A and one from EPS.
-This course will cover one quarter of material, but be spread over 2 quarters (Fall and Winter every year) to allow alignment and further interdisciplinary integration with DATA_SCI-421 and DATA_SCI-422.
+This course will cover one quarter of material, but be spread over 2 quarters (Winter and Spring every year) to allow alignment and further interdisciplinary integration with DATA_SCI-421 and DATA_SCI-422.

 It will focus on principles and methods of data analysis–specifically the science motivation and goals that unite three distinct research projects: Earthscope, the Large Synoptic Survey Telescope (LSST), and the Laser Interferometer Gravitational-wave Observatory (LIGO) for a broad audience of graduate students interested in data science methods.
 The course will provide an overview of the science that motivated these projects and highlight data challenges and opportunities for all three, including the connectivity, similarities and differences.
 The course will be guided by project-specific literature developed by the pertinent scientific communities as well as professional articles from astro- and geo-physical journals.
 Student will work on projects requiring written reports, class presentations, and participation in discussions.